cehbrecht/copernicus-poster-egu-2018/README.md

-# Copernicus CP4CDS Poster for ESGF F2F 2017
+# Copernicus CP4CDS Poster for EGU 2018

-Copernicus WPS Poster for [ESGF F2F meeting 2017](https://esgf.llnl.gov/) in San Francisco.
+Copernicus WPS Poster for [EGU 2018](https://www.egu2018.eu/) in Vienna.

 This poster is generated with LaTeX.